Skip to main content

 What does LGBTQ or LGBTQIA2S mean?

-Intersex is the term that describes a person born with sex characteristics that do not fit typical binary notions of male or female bodies.
-These characteristics may be genetic, genital, sexual, reproductive or hormonal configurations.
+Intersex is a term that describes a person born with sex characteristics that do not fit typical binary notions of male or female bodies.
+These may include variations in genitalia, reproductive organs, hormones, chromosomes, and genes.
+An intersex individual can be of any gender identity (transgender or cisgender) or sexual orientation.

 Two-spirit is a pan-Indian term used by Native and Indigenous North Americans to indicate that they embody both a masculine and a feminine spirit, or to describe people in their communities who fulfill a traditional third-gender.